By Caroline Powell – Cambridge, England

-Still groggy from three days of labour followed by general anaesthetic and copious morphine, it was really hard to stay awake for the duration of my son’s night feeds by the time it got to our third night.
-Having some hand expressed colostrum helped us in this particular circumstance.
-This way, my husband was able to support me in feeding our baby and gave me extra time to sleep and recover.
-I felt very fortunate to have him in hospital with me.
+Still groggy from three days of labour followed by general anaesthetic and copious morphine, it was difficult to stay awake for the duration of my son’s night feeds by our third night.
+My husband helped by feeding him with our stored colostrum.
+This gave me some time to sleep and recover, and he was delighted to gain extra bonding time with our baby.

-These benefits led to a healthier and happier start for me and my son.
-For my family, the effort of antenatal colostrum harvesting was worth its weight in (liquid) gold.
+These benefits led to a healthier and happier start for our family.
+For us, the effort of antenatal colostrum harvesting was worth its weight in (liquid) gold.
 To those for whom it is medically indicated: I hope it can be for your families, too.

 Caroline lives in Cambridge, England with her husband and son.
 She teaches English and leads her faculty in a Secondary School and Sixth Form College.